bwaklog/bwaklog.github.io/site/content/posts/dotfiles.md

 <br/>

 I've never had my self working on solely the terminal before.
-It would be only a few ocassions when the GUI alternative was simply frustrating to use.
-I've since foced myself to try and venture more, and now I simply can't work without them.
-I have even lost count for the number of times i've used vim motions accidently.
+It would be only a few occasions when the GUI alternative was simply frustrating to use.
+I've since forced myself to try and venture more, and now I simply can't work without them.
+I have even lost count for the number of times i've used vim motions accidentally.

 At first, yes these things were a bit intriguing, but once u leave the learning curve, everything just falls in place.
 You can find my dotfiles [here](https://github.com/bwaklog)